 Kristjan Järvi has forged a career that couples his international reputation as an insightful, articulate conductor with his unique sensibility and genuine love for music.
 Järvi is renowned worldwide for inventive programming, brave collaborations and cross-cultural/cross-genre repertoire.
-An entrepreneur by nature and a passionate educator and philanthropist, Järvi leads both the oldest Radio Orchestra in Europe and the newest Youth Orchestra.
+An entrepreneur by nature and a passionate educator and philanthropist, Kristjan Järvi leads both the oldest Radio Orchestra in Europe and the newest Youth Orchestra.

-Kristjan Järvi holds four principle engagements, including Music Director of the MDR Leipzig Radio Symphony Orchestra (beginning 2012-13 season); Chief Conductor Gstaad Festival Orchestra (GFO); Founder and Music Director Absolute Ensemble; and Founding Conductor Baltic Youth Philharmonic (BYP).
+Kristjan Järvi holds four principle engagements: Music Director of the MDR Leipzig Radio Symphony Orchestra (beginning 2012-13 season); Chief Conductor Gstaad Festival Orchestra (GFO); Founder and Music Director Absolute Ensemble; and Founding Conductor Baltic Sea Youth Philharmonic (BYP).
 He is also the Artistic Advisor to Basel Chamber Orchestra.
 Järvi has previously held Music Director posts in Vienna and Sweden.
 In October 2012 he made his debut with the Berlin Philharmonic Orchestra, and in 2014 he conducted the Orchestre National de France for the live, televised classical music awards ceremony, Les Victoires de la Musique.

-Kristjan has ongoing guest conducting engagements with the following orchestras: London Symphony Orchestra (with whom he performs regularaly and exclusively in London and has toured the USA, Europe and Asia), Staatskapelle Dresden, Bayerische Rundfunk Symphony Orchestra, NDR Hamburg, Frankfurt Radio Symphony Orchestra, Orchestre National de France, Orchestre de Paris, Accademia Nazionale di Santa Cecilia Rome, National Symphony Orchestra (Washington D.C), the Minnesota Orchestra, Sydney Symphony and NHK Symphony Japan.
+Järvi has ongoing guest conducting engagements with the following orchestras: London Symphony Orchestra (with whom he performs regularly and exclusively in London and has toured the USA, Europe and Asia), Staatskapelle Dresden, Bayerische Rundfunk Symphony Orchestra, NDR Hamburg, Frankfurt Radio Symphony Orchestra, Orchestre National de France, Orchestre de Paris, Accademia Nazionale di Santa Cecilia Rome, National Symphony Orchestra (Washington D.C), the Minnesota Orchestra, Sydney Symphony and NHK Symphony Japan.

-“Cloud Atlas Symphony” by Gene Pritsker was commissioned by the MDR and adds to a body of more than one hundred new works for which Kristjan has actively sought the commission.
+“Cloud Atlas Symphony” by Gene Pritsker was commissioned by the MDR and adds to a body of more than one hundred new works for which Järvi has actively sought the commission.
 Kristjan Järvi has worked with many of the most esteemed composers of our time, and has commissioned and collaborated with diverse artists including Arvo Pärt, Tan Dun, John Adams, Esa-Pekka Salonen, H.K Gruber, Renee Fleming, Joe Zawinul, Goran Bregovic, Paquito d’Rivera, Eitetsu Hayashi, Marcel Khalife and Benny Anderson.

-Founded in 2008, Baltic Youth Philharmonic has quickly been embraced by the international community as both an important education body and a symbol of peace and unity in a previously volatile region.
+Founded in 2008, Baltic Sea Youth Philharmonic has quickly been embraced by the international community as both an important education body and a symbol of peace and unity in a previously volatile region.
 As founding conductor, Kristjan Järvi has led the Ensemble on tours throughout Europe and secured significant support through a board of trustees that includes former German chancellor Schroeder, Valery Gergiev, Kurt Masur, Esa-Pekka Salonen, Marek Janowski and Mariss Jansons.
 The BYP has become a vibrant hub for education and performance, musically uniting students across the region.

 Kristjan Järvi is committed to music education and in addition to his work with BYP has founded the Absolute Academy at the Bremen University for Music and Arts and the Muusikaselts Music education project in remote Estonian orphanages (now a national initiative).
 He has worked with dozens of youth organizations and in 2011 was a Judge at the first Beijing International Composers Competition in China.